kkots/ggxrd_freecam/README.md

 lookRight = MouseMoveRight
 lookLeft = MouseMoveLeft

+lookUp = LeftStickUp
+lookDown = LeftStickDown
+lookRight = LeftStickRight
+lookLeft = LeftStickLeft
+leftStickDeadzone = 1536

+; This is deadzone for PS4DualshockRightStickLeft, PS4DualshockRightStickUp, PS4DualshockRightStickRight, PS4DualshockRightStickDown.
+; The value that we read from the controller will lie in range [0;65535], where 32767 is the middle, but the stick is usually ; resting at an offset from that.
+; Deadzone of 1536 means we ignore the values in the range [31231;34303] and treat them as 32767 ps4DualshockRightStickDeadzone = 1536

+; This is deadzone for XboxTypeSRightStickLeft, XboxTypeSRightStickUp, XboxTypeSRightStickRight, XboxTypeSRightStickDown xboxTypeSRightStickDeadzone = 1536

-; Rolls camera left or right (think Lean in FPS games) rollRight = PageDown rollLeft = PageUp
+; Rolls camera left or right (think Lean in FPS games) rollRight = PageDown rollRight = JoystickRightTrigger2 rollLeft = PageUp rollLeft = JoystickLeftTrigger2

-; Resets roll back and FOV to their default values resetRoll = Home
+; Resets roll back and FOV to their default values resetRoll = Home resetRoll = JoystickBtn4  ; on PS this is triangle, on Xbox this is Y

 ; Increase/decrease field of view.
-The smaller the FOV, the bigger everything is fovDecrease = MouseWheelUp fovIncrease = MouseWheelDown
+The smaller the FOV, the bigger everything is fovDecrease = MouseWheelUp fovDecrease = JoystickBtn2  ; on PS this is X, on Xbox this is B fovIncrease = MouseWheelDown fovIncrease = JoystickBtn3  ; on PS this is O, on Xbox this is X

 ; Hide/show HUD
 toggleHud = F1